-How effective is the morning after pill?
+3. How effective is the morning after pill?

-- when taken within 24 hours, it is 95% effective
+- When taken within 24 hours, it is 95% effective

-- when taken within 48 hours, it is 85% effective
+- When taken within 48 hours, it is 85% effective

-- when taken within 72 hours, it is 58% effective
+- When taken within 72 hours, it is 58% effective

-What are the side effects of the morning after pill?
+4. What are the side effects of the morning after pill?

 There are no serious side effects, but some women may experience:

-- stomach ache
+- Stomach ache

-- irregular menstrual bleeding
+- Irregular menstrual bleeding

 If your period is more than seven days late, shorter, heavier or lighter than usual, or you experience any sudden or unusual pain in your lower abdomen, you should see a doctor immediately and take a pregnancy test.

-Does the morning after pill affect fertility?
+6. Does the morning after pill affect fertility?

-Does the morning after pill cause an abortion?
+7. Does the morning after pill cause an abortion?

-No, the morning after pill does NOT cause any kind of abortion.
+No, the morning after pill does not cause any kind of abortion.
 Morning after pills primarily work by preventing or delaying ovulation and fertilisation in the first place.

 Levonorgestrel is a synthetic version of the hormone progesterone, which prevents ovulation, and ellaOne contains ulipristal acetate which stops progesterone working normally, preventing or delaying ovulation.
 Both pills may also cause changes in the lining of your womb which make it difficult for an egg to implant.

 If you think you may have picked up an STI, you should consider getting tested even if you don’t have any symptoms.
 Ask your GP or local sexual health clinic about this, or order a test kit through our discreet online service.

-Where can I get the morning after pill?
+9. Where can I get the morning after pill?

 Your GP or family planning clinic can prescribe the morning after pill, and you can buy Levonorgestrel over the counter at a pharmacy.
 We also offer both Levonorgestrel and ellaOne through our online service.

-Can I get the morning after pill in advance?
+10. Can I get the morning after pill in advance?